KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 # Attestation

-During the attestation, the attester first signs a claim.
+Before the attester can sign the claimer's credential, they have to have initiate the attestation session by generating a nonce which will prevent replay attacks.
+After the claim has been sent to the attester, they sign it and send the signature over to the claimer.
-Then, they send the signature over to the claimer who builds their credential using the claim and the attester's signature.
+Then, the claimer can build their credential using the claim and the attester's signature.

 ```mermaid
 sequenceDiagram